Room inside Gerber Hall

 Four to six students per suite.
 Each floor has their own lobby with couches, chairs, tables, dry erase boards for homework, and a television set.

-- There are seven resident assistants (RA), one academic peer mentor (APM), and one resident director (RD) in the building.
+- There are seven resident assistants (RA), one academic peer mentor (APM), and one Community Director (CD) in the building.

 - Each bedroom consists of a bed, desk, desk chairs, and a wardrobe per resident.